statengeneraal/laws-markdown/verdrag/anti-doping/convention/BWBV0004757/README.md

 ####Stimulants

-All stimulants, including all optical isomers (e.g. d- and l-) where relevant, are prohibited, except imidazole derivatives for topical use and those stimulants included in the 2013 Monitoring Program . <sup> 3)  The following substances included in the 2013 Monitoring Program (bupropion, caffeine, nicotine, phenylephrine, phenylpropanolamine, pipradol, synephrine) are not considered as *Prohibited Substances*.  </sup> Stimulants include:
+All stimulants, including all optical isomers (e.g. *d-* and *l-*) where relevant, are prohibited, except imidazole derivatives for topical use and those stimulants included in the 2014 Monitoring Program . <sup> 3)  The following substances included in the 2014 Monitoring Program (bupropion, caffeine, nicotine, phenylephrine, phenylpropanolamine, pipradrol, synephrine) are not considered as *Prohibited Substances*.  </sup> Stimulants include:

-a) Non Specified Stimulants: Adrafinil; amfepramone; amiphenazole; amphetamine; amphetaminil; benfluorex; benzphetamine; benzylpiperazine; bromantan; clobenzorex; cocaine; cropropamide; crotetamide; dimethylamphetamine; etilamphetamine; famprofazone; fencamine; fenetylline; fenfluramine; fenproporex; furfenorex; mefenorex; mephentermine; mesocarb; methamphetamine(d-); p-methylamphetamine; methylenedioxyamphetamine; methylenedioxymethamphetamine; modafinil; norfenfluramine; phendimetrazine; phenmetrazine; phentermine; 4-phenylpiracetam (carphedon); prenylamine; prolintane.
+a) Non-Specified Stimulants: Adrafinil; amfepramone; amfetamine; amfetaminil; amiphenazole; benfluorex; benzylpiperazine; bromantan; clobenzorex; cocaine; cropropamide; crotetamide; fencamine; fenetylline; fenfluramine; fenproporex; fonturacetam [4-phenylpiracetam (carphedon)]; furfenorex; mefenorex; mephentermine; mesocarb; metamfetamine(*d* -); p-methylamphetamine; modafinil; norfenfluramine; phendimetrazine; phenmetrazine; phentermine; prenylamine; prolintane.
 A stimulant not expressly listed in this section is a Specified Substance.

-b) Specified Stimulants (examples): Adrenaline ; cathine ; ephedrine ; etamivan; etilefrine; fenbutrazate; fencamfamin; heptaminol; isometheptene; levmetamphetamine; meclofenoxate; methylephedrine ; methylhexaneamine (dimethylpentylamine); methylphenidate; nikethamide; norfenefrine; octopamine; oxilofrine (methylsynephrine); parahydroxyamphetamine; pemoline; pentetrazol; phenpromethamine; propylhexedrine; pseudoephedrine ; selegiline; sibutramine; strychnine; tuaminoheptane; and other substances with a similar chemical structure or similar biological effect(s). <sup> 4)  Local administration (e.g. nasal, ophtalmologic) of Adrenaline or co-administration with local anaesthetic agents is not prohibited.  </sup> <sup> 5)  Cathine is prohibited when its concentration in urine is greater than 5 micrograms per milliliter.  </sup> <sup> 6)  Each of ephedrine and methylephedrine is prohibited when its concentration in urine is greater than 10 micrograms per milliliter.  </sup> <sup> 7)  Each of ephedrine and methylephedrine is prohibited when its concentration in urine is greater than 10 micrograms per milliliter.  </sup> <sup> 8)  Pseudoephedrine is prohibited when its concentration in urine is greater than 150 micrograms per milliliter.  </sup>
+b) Specified Stimulants (examples): Benzfetamine; cathine ; cathinone and its analogues (e.g. mephedrone, methedrone, α-pyrrolidinovalerophenone); dimethylamphetamine; ephedrine ; epinephrine (adrenaline); etamivan; etilamfetamine; etilefrine; famprofazone; fenbutrazate; fencamfamin; heptaminol; hydroxyamfetamine (parahydroxyamphetamine); isometheptene; levmetamfetamine; meclofenoxate; methylenedioxymethamphetamine; methylephedrine ; methylhexaneamine (dimethylpentylamine); methylphenidate; nikethamide; norfenefrine; octopamine; oxilofrine (methylsynephrine); pemoline; pentetrazol; phenpromethamine; propylhexedrine; pseudoephedrine ; selegiline; sibutramine; strychnine; tenamfetamine (methylenedioxyamphetamine); trimetazidine; tuaminoheptane; and other substances with a similar chemical structure or similar biological effect(s). <sup> 4)  Cathine is prohibited when its concentration in urine is greater than 5 micrograms per milliliter.  </sup> <sup> 5)  Each of ephedrine and methylephedrine is prohibited when its concentration in urine is greater than 10 micrograms per milliliter.  </sup> <sup> 6)  Local administration (e.g. nasal, ophthalmologic) of epinephrine (adrenaline) or co-administration with local anaesthetic agents is not prohibited.  </sup> <sup> 7)  Each of ephedrine and methylephedrine is prohibited when its concentration in urine is greater than 10 micrograms per milliliter.  </sup> <sup> 8)  Pseudoephedrine is prohibited when its concentration in urine is greater than 150 micrograms per milliliter.  </sup>

 ### S7